-- "threshold-one-hot": Use threshold\predictions to threshold y\pred using threshold\values, then apply to\one\hot to output. - threshold\value (float, default None) If set, and classification\handling\mode is "threshold" or "threshold-one-hot" apply a thresholding operation to values with this threshold.
+- "threshold-one-hot": Use threshold\predictions to threshold y\true and y\pred using threshold\values, then apply to\one\hot to output. - None: Select a mode automatically based on the metric. - threshold\value (float, default None) If set, and classification\handling\mode is "threshold" or "threshold-one-hot", apply a thresholding operation to values with this threshold.
 This option is only sensible on binary classification tasks.
-If float, this will be applied as a binary classification value. - compute\energy\metric(bool, default None (DEPRECATED)) Deprecated metric.
-Will be removed in a future version of DeepChem.
-Do not use.
+For multiclass problems, or if threshold\value is None, argmax() is used to select the highest probability class for each task.